writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Rocky Linux
 ~~~~~~~~~~~

-Rocky Linux is a community Enterprise Linux distribution for everything
+`Rocky Linux https://rockylinux.org/`_ is a community Enterprise Linux distribution
-from desktops to hyperscale!
-It is under intensive development by our
+for everything from desktops to hyperscale!
+It is under intensive development by the
 open source community.

-The Rocky Linux docs use markdown and this `basic writing and formatting guide <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>`_ by GitHub.
+The `Rocky Linux Docs <https://docs.rockylinux.org>`_ use markdown and this `basic writing and formatting guide <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>`_ by GitHub.

 Review our documentation  `Contribution Guide <https://github.com/rocky-linux/documentation#contribution-guide>`_ prior to submitting pull requests.
 We also have a `First-time Contributor Guide <https://docs.rockylinux.org/guides/contribute/beginners>`_ you might find helpful.